mike-remo/stock-analysis/docs/data-dictionary.md

 | surprisePercentage | Deviation between reportedEPS and estimatedEPS in percent |

 ## quarter_eps_staging
-Staging table for the quarterly EPS data intially loaded into the DB.
+Staging table for the quarterly EPS data initially loaded into the DB.
 | column | description |
 | --- | --- |
 | symbol | instrument symbol (ticker) |